briandrum/codes.forchagrin.com/_articles/article-v-director-of-finance.md

 layout: page
 part_no: 0
 article_no: 5
-title: "Article V: Director of finance"
+title: "Article V: Director of Finance"
 ---

 ## Section V-1: Appointment and term